brysonwx/ConGCL/README.md

   ```

 - NOTE
-  - The code will download benchmark datasets to `~/datasets`,
-    it may fails to download due to network issue.
+  - The code will download benchmark datasets to `~/datasets`, it may fail to download due to network issue;
   - Feel free to contact me if you have any questions while running the code.